apify/apify-docs-v2/sources/platform/web_scraping_101/anti_scraping_techniques.md

 To make it work, a single user session has to always be routed via the same IP address.
 A website can identify such user sessions based on cookies, authentication tokens or a browser HTTP signature/fingerprint.

 Our research into this was assisted by the [Crawlee](https://docs-v2.apify.com/sdk-js)'s [`SessionPool`](https://crawlee.dev/api/core/class/SessionPool) class.
-This can be added to other Apify tools such as [actors](../actors/index.md), but it also works outside the Apify ecosystem.
+This can be added to other Apify tools such as [actors](../actors/index.md) or [proxy](../proxy/index.md), but it also works outside the Apify ecosystem.

 ## Comparing ways of bypassing scraping protection {#comparing-ways-of-bypassing-scraping-protection}